Nicolas-Francisco/Computacion-Grafica/README.md

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

 My personal repository for _Modeling and Computer Graphics_ course assignments, 5th semester, Computer Science Engineering.
-This project's goal is to collect the 3 main Works of the _Computer Graphics_ course, which is obligatory to obtain the _Computer Science Engineering_ degree in the University of Chile.
+This project's goal is to collect the 3 main assignments of the _Computer Graphics_ course, which is obligatory to obtain the _Computer Science Engineering_ degree in the University of Chile.
 These 3 main works have different levels of difficulty going from easiest to hardest, and all work with Open GL using python and jupyter notebook.

 **Assignment 1b - Space Wars**
 ---